 Planning for retirement can feel overwhelming sometimes, but Wright-Patt Credit Union (WPCU) is here to help make life a little easier.
-With help from one of our financial advisors, you can organize your finances and develop a plan for a successful retirement.
+With help from one of the CFS* financial advisors, you can organize your finances and develop a plan for a successful retirement.

 If you're thinking about meeting with a financial advisor for the first time, don't worry.
 Your financial advisor is there to listen to you and help you, not judge you for any past financial mistakes.
 The CFS financial advisors also offer a complimentary, no-obligation consultation so you can get to know them before moving forward.
 That being said, you still might be wondering what to expect when you meet for the first time.